Virginia Fair Housing Act: An Overview

 What Does Fair Housing Mean?

 Every American has the fundamental right to equal housing opportunity.
-This means that landlords must treat all prospective tenants equally and without discrimination based on protected characteristics.
+This means that landlords must treat all prospective renters equally, without discrimination based on any protected class.

-Whether you are carrying out a tenant screening process, breaking lease agreements, or advertising your property, it is critical to have a thorough understanding of these laws.
+Whether you are carrying out a tenant screening process, breaking lease agreements, or advertising your rental, it is critical to have a thorough understanding of these laws.

 What Is the Federal Fair Housing Act of 1968?